Unwind at These Serene New Jersey-Area Lavender Farms

 106 Iron Ore Road, Manalapan

-Happy Day Farm’s fields will be open beginning June 10.
-Spend the day wandering through the lavender garden and enjoy the aromatic scent.
-They grow one variety of lavender named “Phenomenal.”
-There are multiple photo ops in the field for patrons to enjoy, but do not pick the lavender.
-Raspberry picking also opens June 10; blueberry picking opens toward the end of June and sunflower picking begins in July.
+Happy Day Farm’s fields will be open in mid-June, when you can also pick raspberries and blueberries.
+Spend the day wandering through the lavender garden and enjoy the aromatic scent of their variety called “Phenomenal.”
+There are multiple photo ops in the field.

 HIDDEN SPRING LAVENDER FARM